Recipe by Amanda Cheatham-Hurd

 sweetened condensed milk (such as Eagle Brand®)

 I make snow ice cream every winter and I just love it I have made it since I was a kid. same Exact recipe.
-Except I use 1 3/4 gallon snow.
+Except I use 1 gallon snow,1 tbs Vanilla Extract.
 You can also put it in an air tight container and freeze for the hottest part of the summer.
 Just have to break it up add 1 - 2 tbls milk to blinder or food processor its still great.
 How many people can say they eat snow ice cream in the heat of the summer?
 I do all the time.

 Just made this with my girls & they LOVED IT!!
 I didn't use near as much snow as called for tho.
 I also used a whole tablespoon of Vanilla instead of just a tsp.
 Def. something fun to do with your children.
 My Daddy made this for us all the time when I was a little girl.
 It's so wonderful to know that my girls will have great memories of this as well.
 Thanks for posting this!